 During the registration process, you will need to provide your name, a username, a password, a mobile phone number, and an e-mail address.
-And, while RamAlert is designed for members of the campus community, accounts for parents of students or spouses of employees may be created simply by using your MyBU username and password and registering a different mobile phone number and separate e-mail address.

-Please note that you should be automatically enrolled if you are a member of our faculty, a staff member, or a current student.
+While RamAlert is designed for members of the campus community, accounts for parents of students or spouses of employees may be created simply by using your MyBU username and password and registering a different mobile phone number and separate e-mail address.
+Please note that you should be automatically enrolled if you are a member of our faculty, staff, or a current student.